Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting presentation.

 The murder of his dog drove Brick over the edge.
 He escaped using explosives and joined the Crimson Raiders in Sanctuary, but he had relapsed into psychosis.

-- When he learned that bandit Shep Sanders had been the sellout behind Hyperion’s attack, the enraged Brick messily killed him.
+- When he learned that bandit Shep Sanders had been the sellout behind Hyperion’s attack, the enraged Brick messily slaughtered him.

 - He started torturing captured Hyperion operatives for information and retribution.